-See the "Human-in-the- loop, human-on-the-loop, human-in-command" section in the annex.
-The terms human-in-the-loop, human-on-the-loop and human-incommand are often used to refer to the governance mechanisms needed to set up these functionalities and structures.20 However, to adequately safeguard human autonomy in decision-making and lawfulness, it is essential that the humans "in-the-loop", "onthe-loop" or "in-command" have a proper understanding of the Al system they are interacting with.
+See the "Human-in-the-loop, human-in-command" section in the annex.

+The terms human-in-the-loop, human-on-the-loop and human-in-command are often used to refer to the governance mechanisms needed to set up these functionalities and structures.20 However, to adequately safeguard human autonomy in decision-making and lawfulness, it is essential that the humans "in-the-loop", "on-the-loop" or "in-command" have a proper understanding of the AI system they are interacting with.
 This relates to the principles of transparency and explainability.
 It is equally important that humans and the structures that they are part of are independent, which relates to the principle of accountability.21